Feyzayhn/Feyzayhn/README.md

 I worked on test scenarios, created manual tests to run and completed, developed the projects with minimum errors.

-I can work both independently and in a team environment to achieve the goals.
-My experience has taught me that teamwork is a better way to reach success.
-I believe that the strong relationships established with all departments lead not only the company but also the entire team to succeed.

 <br>
 <h3> Tech I Use:</h3>